peadardefaoite/flights/README.md

 This method can cut down on the amount of extraneous unit testing that is done at the class level, and allows us to change the internal workings of the API without having to change a bunch of unit tests at the same time, so long as the API response remains the same expected value.

-Various Spring Beans will get mocked in different test suites, meaning we can have them return whatever we choose to.
+Various Spring Beans (from `FlightConfig`) will be mocked in different test suites, meaning we can have them return whatever we choose to.
 We can also verify when these mock beans are called with specific parameters and how many times.
 This is done using the Mockito framework.